 - Once you have uninstalled everything, restart your system.

-For those of you who remove this software unintentionally, it may not cause much issues.
+For those of you who remove this software unintentionally, it may not cause many issues.
 As it has been foretold, Cisco LEAP (and PEAP) are WLAN extension protocols.
-This means that – only those systems that use a large number of client-server interaction need them.
+This means that – only those systems that use many client-server interaction need them.
 Not many average desktop/laptop users need LEAP modules.
-So, simply reinstall the Wi-Fi driver on your system and you will be good to go again.
+So, reinstall the Wi-Fi driver on your system, and you will be ready to go again.

 Conclusion

-So you now know what all is Cisco LEAP capable of when it comes to wireless networking.
-The sole purpose of this software architecture is to provide the users with a secure channel access.
-Those who have a decent amount of clients acting through a network channel, it is advised that they use Cisco LEAP modules.
-It ensures a clean DNS accessible path for the traffic that server-client generates.
-The sole purpose of the aforementioned modules is aimed towards providing WLAN security.
-WLAN is used throughout the networking zones and it ensures a hassle-free wireless connectivity.
+So you now know what Cisco LEAP is capable of regarding wireless networking.
+The sole purpose of this software architecture is to provide users with secure channel access.
+Those with a decent amount of clients acting through a network channel are advised to use Cisco LEAP modules.
+It ensures a clean DNS-accessible path for the traffic that the server client generates.
+The sole purpose of the aforementioned modules is to provide WLAN security.
+WLAN is used throughout the networking zones, ensuring hassle-free wireless connectivity.

 This entire page has been aimed towards educating people about the LEAP module by Cisco.
-Some people need it while other do not require any of it.
-As a result people wish to simply remove it from their systems.
+Some people need it, while others do not require any of it.
+As a result, people wish to simply remove it from their systems.
 These programs that are installed on your system cause no harm.
-They have been designed only to make the internet connectivity safe and secure.
-Even though you can remove it, the Cisco LEAP Module, Cisco PEAP Module and Cisco EAP-FAST have a number of benefits.
+They have been designed only to make internet connectivity safe and secure.
+Even though you can remove it, the Cisco LEAP Module, Cisco PEAP Module and Cisco EAP-FAST have several benefits.
 Thus, it doesn’t matter whether you need it or not – it won’t affect the overall performance of your systems.

 Thank you for reading through this post.
-Do share it with your friends if you liked it.
+Do share it with your friends if you like it.